lukasmartinelli/swissnames/README.md

 - [ferry.geojson](/data/ferry.geojson): Person (with and without rope) and car ferries (Linestring)
 - [railway_structure.geojson](/data/railway_structure.geojson): Railway structures (bridges, tunnels) (Linestring)

+## Data Quality and Coverage

+The data from swisstopo is very accurate.
+However for many special cases it is lacking coverag and you will get more features if you extract them directly from [OpenStreetMap](https://openstreetmap.org).

+The data is especially made for labelling (although ranking is difficult without more information).
+Some gold nuggets include the very detailed place names in [settlement.geojson](/data/settlement.geojson) which includes population classes.

 ## Run Workflow

 The entire project is structured components using Docker containers